When You Feel Like You Don't Fully Fit Into Any Social Group

 Plenty of people are all-rounders.
 If you look at any bunch of friends a lot of the members won't be a 100% stereotypical example of someone who would be in that group.
 However, that social circle may fit them better than any other.
 Or they may be members of several groups.
 Or like I was saying above, they may be there because they get along with its members for other reasons.

-Possibly do things to try and fit into a particular group more fully
+Possibly do things to try to fit into a particular group more fully

 Don't exaggerate the prominence of groups and cliques in your mind